PTsolvers/gpu-workshop-JuliaCon23/README.md

 true
 ```

-This syntax allows computing jacobian-vector products (JVPs):
+This syntax allows computing vector-Jacobian products (VJPs):

 ```julia
 @parallel ∇=(r->r̄, x->x̄) compute_sin!(r, float(π), x)
 ```

-In this case, `r̄` is an input vector, `x̄` is a storage for the partial derivative (JVP).
+In this case, `r̄` is an input vector, `x̄` is a storage for the partial derivative (VJP).
 We use the convention, according to which the bar above the variable denotes the "adjoint" of that variable.

 Now we are familiar with Enzyme.jl and how to use it with ParallelStencil.jl.
 Let's begin the hands-on activity! :rocket: